 - A commercial entity is a corporation, business trust, estate, trust, partnership, limited partnership, limited liability partnership, limited liability company, association, organization, joint venture, or other legal entity, whether or not for profit, that transacts business.
 This includes, but is not limited to, photographers, artists, and wedding planners

 - Any agent, employee, servant, independent contractor of, or owner of a photography or videography business, freelance, or photographer, who uses Maine Audubon grounds or facilities for portrait settings of individuals, groups, commercials, training films, movies, documentaries, or advertisements is considered a commercial photographer.

-For commercial entities using our property, we ask that you purchase a household membership for one-time use (a $50 donation) or a household plus membership (a $100 donation) for annual use.
 Photography or other operations must not interfere with the ability of staff and visitors to enjoy their experience, or visit our sanctuaries and centers safely.
 No exclusive use will be granted.
 All signs, established protocols, and restricted areas must be observed.
 This is for the safety of visitors and wildlife at the sanctuaries.
 The following guidelines must be followed:

 - No smoking

 - Balloons and glitter are not allowed